For the previous part of this trip, click here.

 |You can see how the shock absorber fell off|

 Ron says he has some duct tape, so we get that.
+At this time I decide to channel MacGyver and use the duct tape and my Swiss army knife to fix the problem.
 At first I was just going to wrap layers around the mounting arm till the shock absorber just squeezed back on.
 Then I figure that I can use the roll itself to replace the bush.
 I take some tape and wrap around the arm till the roll is just a little too tight to squeeze over it.
 I then cut the roll so that it is about 10 mm narrower than it was.
 This is about the right width.

 The wheel goes on and we tidy up.
 It has taken 50 minutes to do all this.
 I tenderly move the car down till I find a spot to pull over so the backlog of traffic can pass.
 No problems so far.
 Once they have passed, I head off, very slow, taking all the care to avoid any bumps.
 After a few kilometres I stop and check the repair, it appears okay.